 Both the D5200 and the D5500 have been discontinued, but can regularly be found used on eBay.
 The D5200 was replaced by the Nikon D5200, while the D5500 was followed by the Nikon D5600.

 So what is the bottom line?
 Is the Nikon D5100 better than the Nikon D5500 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.